madeline-dexter/ai-assisted-recipes/purple-sweet-potato-coconut-soup.md

-# Purple Sweet Potato–Coconut Soup
+Purple Sweet Potato–Coconut Soup

-**Servings:** 2 generous servings
+Servings: 2 generous servings

-## Ingredients
+Ingredients

-### Soup
+Soup

-- 4–5 small purple sweet potatoes, peeled and cut into chunks
+* 4–5 small purple sweet potatoes, peeled and cut into chunks
-- ¾–1 cup vegetable stock
+* 1 cup vegetable stock
-- ¾ cup full-fat coconut milk
+* ¾ cup full-fat coconut milk
+* ¼ tsp ground coriander
+* ⅛ tsp freshly ground white pepper
-- A dash of freshly grated nutmeg
+* A dash of freshly grated nutmeg
-- Salt and pepper, to taste
+* Salt, to taste

-### Topping
-- 2 Tbsp toasted slivered almonds
-- A small drizzle of avocado or olive oil
+To Serve

+* 1 cup cooked jasmine rice
+* A splash of Taiwanese black vinegar
+* Toasted slivered almonds, to top

-## Instructions
+Instructions

-1. **Prepare the sweet potatoes.** Peel and cut the purple sweet potatoes into chunks.
+1. Prepare the sweet potatoes.
+Peel and cut the purple sweet potatoes into chunks.

-2. **Cook the sweet potatoes.** Add the sweet potatoes and vegetable stock to a saucepan.
+2. Cook the sweet potatoes.
+Add the sweet potatoes and vegetable stock to a saucepan.
 Bring to a simmer and cook until the potatoes are completely tender, about 15–20 minutes.

-3. **Blend.** Add the coconut milk, nutmeg, and salt.
+3. Blend.
+Add the coconut milk, coriander, white pepper, nutmeg, and salt.
 Using an immersion blender, blend until completely smooth and velvety.
 Add a little more vegetable stock if necessary to reach your desired consistency.

-4. **Serve.** Ladle the soup into bowls.
-Top with the toasted slivered almonds and a small drizzle of avocado or olive oil.
+4. Adjust the seasoning.
+Taste and adjust the salt as needed.
+5. Serve over jasmine rice.
+Divide the cooked jasmine rice between two bowls.
+Ladle the soup over and around the rice.
+6. Finish.
+Add a splash of Taiwanese black vinegar and top with toasted slivered almonds.

-**Important note:** The goal is a clean, savory-sweet soup with purple sweet potato as the main flavor, coconut milk providing richness and body, and nutmeg adding subtle warmth.
-Start with less salt and increase gradually until the sweetness and coconut taste balanced rather than dessert-like.
+Important note: The goal is a clean, savory-sweet soup with purple sweet potato as the main flavor, coconut milk providing richness and body, Taiwanese black vinegar adding fermented depth and acidity, and coriander, white pepper, and nutmeg providing restrained aromatic warmth.
+Start with less salt and increase gradually until the sweetness, coconut, and acidity are balanced rather than dessert-like.